ovn-org/ovn/Documentation/intro/install/fedora.rst

     $ yum install @'Development Tools' rpm-build yum-utils

-Then it is necessary to install Open vSwitch specific build dependencies.
+Then it is necessary to install OVN specific build dependencies.
 The dependencies are listed in the SPEC file, but first it is necessary to replace the VERSION tag to be a valid SPEC.

 The command below will create a temporary SPEC file::

-    $ sed -e 's/@VERSION@/0.0.1/' rhel/openvswitch-fedora.spec.in \
+    $ sed -e 's/@VERSION@/0.0.1/' rhel/ovn-fedora.spec.in \
-      > /tmp/ovs.spec
+      > /tmp/ovn.spec

 And to install specific dependencies, use the corresponding tool below.
 For some of the dependencies on RHEL you may need to add two additional